joe16000/joe16000/README.md

 ---

 ## 🚀 About Me

-- 🌍 From Algiers, Algeria
-- 👨‍💻 Love working with modern web technologies
+💡 Passionate **Front-End Developer** crafting clean, modern, and responsive web interfaces.
+🌍 Based in **Algiers, Algeria**.
+⚙️ I enjoy working with **cutting-edge web technologies** like React, TypeScript, and Tailwind CSS.
-- 🤝 Open to collaboration with creative teams
+🤝 Always open to collaborating on **innovative projects** with creative teams.
-- 🎯 Goal: To grow as a full-stack developer in the future
+🎯 Currently focused on mastering **modern frontend architectures** and aiming to become a **Full-Stack Developer**.
+🚀 Driven by curiosity, design precision, and building seamless user experiences.

 ---